 Although there are many volunteer opportunities for college students on campus, you don’t have to dedicate all of your time there.
 While your community, the surrounding cities, and neighboring states are all options to volunteer, some of the most exciting trips take place around the world.
 Many colleges or community groups plan trips to other countries to help build schools or assist in cleanup after a natural disaster.
 Volunteering abroad is a great chance to give your life purpose while seeing the world.

-Student volunteering can take many forms and can impact many lives.
-The time you dedicate to volunteering in college is beneficial to you and all the people you help.
-It can make you feel fulfilled, and it will look great on your resume.
+As a high school student, you may have thought volunteering was only good for taking up space in your college applications or impressing the admissions officers at your school.
+Now that you’re older, you know the time you dedicate to volunteering in college is beneficial to you and all the people you help.
+It can make you feel fulfilled, develop important leadership skills, and it will look great on your resume.
 Plus, you get to choose the location and the category of your volunteer work.

-Although most college students have a busy schedule, you can still find ways to squeeze in some volunteer work, like a service-learning course.
+Although most college students have a busy schedule, you can still find ways to squeeze in some volunteer hours, such as a service-learning course.
 Even if you can only give one hour a week, it will be appreciated.
-It’s never too late to start; go out and find how you can make a difference through volunteering today.
+It’s never too late to start; go out and find how you can make a positive impact through volunteering today.

 🌳Interested in getting more involved with campus activities?
 Check out How to Get Involved on Campus!